- Written by Dr.Mehmet Demircioglu

 I need to know how often you scratch, whether the itch wakes you at night, whether the skin ever cracks or bleeds, and whether products make it worse.
 These details are not small.
 They tell me how safe the first 10 to 14 days after surgery may be.

 Basic medical screening may matter if eczema is part of a broader health picture or if the patient uses medicines that affect healing, infection risk, or skin thickness.
-Diamond’s page on blood tests before a hair transplant explains why screening is not bureaucracy when there is a real medical reason.
+Screening is not bureaucracy when there is a real medical reason, especially when judging blood tests before a hair transplant.

 The consultation should also define the goal.
 Are we treating permanent pattern hair loss, an area scratched for years, thinning caused by inflammation, or a mixture?
 The answer changes whether surgery is useful, delayed, or avoided.

-If the scalp is actively inflamed, cracked, wet, infected, or being scratched, I would treat the skin first.
-If the scalp is calm, the diagnosis is clear, the hair loss is permanent enough to justify grafts, and the donor area is safe, surgery can be considered carefully.
+Active inflammation, cracking, wet skin, infection, or scratching means the skin needs treatment first.
+If the scalp is quiet, the diagnosis is clear, the hair loss is permanent enough to justify grafts, and the donor area is safe, surgery can be considered carefully.

 The decision should protect the donor area, not only fill the visible thinning.
 Donor grafts are limited.
 They should not be used before the skin and diagnosis are ready.